cavemanguy/startup-kit-templates/README.md

 ### Fargate

 [AWS Fargate](https://aws.amazon.com/fargate/) is part of [Amazon Elastic Container Service (ECS)](https://aws.amazon.com/ecs/).
 It's a managed service for running container-based applications, without having to worry about the underlying servers--sort of like [Lambda](https://aws.amazon.com/lambda/) for containers.

+Creating a Fargate stack requires you to have first created a [VPC](#vpc) stack, and to enter the name of the VPC stack as the NetworkStackName parameter.

 The **_fargate.cfn.yml_** template creates: